-- Document front sensor which detects the presence of documents. - Document rear sensor which detects the leading and trailing edges of pages to tell the control circuitry when the leading edge of a new page has reached the starting position and when the scan for that page is over. - Scanner open sensor which detects whether the scanner cover is closed. - Registration sensor which detects the leading and trailing edges of paper, which allows the controller to determine the registration timing and check paper jam. - Paper width sensor which detects whether the paper width is "A4-size or wider" or "narrower than A4-size." - Ink empty sensor which detects at the start of printing whether any of the four ink cartridges is near empty.
+- Document front sensor which detects the presence of documents. - Document rear sensor which detects the leading and trailing edges of pages to tell the control circuitry when the leading edge of a new page has reached the starting position and when the scan for that page is over. - Cover/panel open sensor which detects whether the top cover and control panel are closed. - Registration sensor which detects the leading and trailing edges of paper, which allows the controller to determine the registration timing and check paper jam. - Paper width sensor which detects whether the paper width is "A4-size or wider" or "narrower than A4-size." - Ink empty sensor which detects at the start of printing whether any of the four ink cartridges is near empty.
 According to this sensor signal, the controller may display "NEAR EMPTY XXX" message. - Carriage encoder which detects the current carriage position and carriage travel speed.
 If the carriage travels speed varies abnormally, the controller regards it as a paper jam. - Head thermister which allows the controller to control the temperature of the print heads.
-According to the change of the thermister's internal resistance monitored, the control circuitry regulates the drive voltage applied to the piezoelectric ceramic actuators on each print head since the viscosity of the ink varies depending upon the temperature. - Purge cam HP switch which detects whether the purge cam is in the home position. - Pump switching cam HP switch which detects whether the pump switching cam is in the home position.
+According to the change of the thermister's internal resistance monitored, the control circuitry regulates the drive voltage applied to the piezoelectric ceramic actuators on each print head since the viscosity of the ink varies depending upon the temperature. - Purge cam HP switch which detects whether the purge cam is in the home position. - Pump switching cam HP switch which detects whether the pump switching cam is in the home position. - Hook switch which detects whether the handset is on the hook.